xushenbo/xushenbo.github.io/_pages/life.md

 - US, UK, Switzerland, Liechtenstein, France

 ## Fun Facts
-- I was trained as an artist.
+- I was pre-trained as an artist, mid-trained as a mechanical engineer, and post-trained as a machine learning scientist.

 <!--